statgen/locuszoom/assets/docs/data_retrieval.md

     .add("recomb", ["RecombLZ", { url: "recomb_10_114550452-115067678.json" }])
     .add("constraint", ["GeneConstraintLZ", {  url: "constraint_10_114550452-115067678.json" }]);
 ```

+## Mix and match
+Each data adapter in the chain is largely independent, and it is entirely normal to mix data from several sources: for example, GWAS data from a tabix file alongside genes data from the UMich API server.

+If a single data layer needs to combine two kinds of data (eg association and LD), you will achieve the best results if the sources have some common assumptions about data format.
+Adapters are highly modular, but because they do not enforce a specific contract of field names or payload structure, you are responsible .

 ## What if my data doesn't fit the expected format?
 The built-in adapters are designed to work with a specific set of known REST APIs and fetch data over the web, but we provide mechanisms to customize every aspect of the data retrieval process, including how to construct the query sent to the server and how to modify the fields returned.
 See the guidance on "custom adapters" below.